Economic history of China (1949–present): 1990–2000

 The 1994 reform also impacted patterns of urbanization and domestic internal migration.
-Under the pre-1994 system of fiscal contracting, township and village enterprises had been an important mechanism of industrialization and most peasants who sought a factory job chose to stay in their hometowns and work at TVEs.
+Under the pre-1994 system of fiscal contracting, township and village enterprises had been an important mechanism of industrialization and most peasants who sought a factory job chose to stay in their hometowns and work at Township and Village Enterprises (TVEs).
 TVEs began to decline after the 1994 reform and this resulted in major increases in workers migrating to urban areas.

 In 1994, China established its major policy banks, the China Development Bank (which focuses on major infrastructure and other projects that improve people's quality of life), the Export-Import Bank of China (which supports China's exports and imports), and the Agricultural Development Bank of China (focused on rural infrastructure).

 In 1996, the Chinese economy continued to grow at a rapid pace, at about 9.5%, accompanied by low inflation.
 The economy slowed for the next three years, influenced in part by the 1997 Asian financial crisis, with official growth of 8.9% in 1997, 7.8% in 1998 and 7.1% for 1999.
 From 1995 to 1999, inflation dropped sharply, reflecting tighter monetary policies and stronger measures to control food prices.
 The year 2000 showed a modest reversal of this trend.
 Gross domestic product in 2000 grew officially at 8.0% that year, and had quadrupled since 1978.
 In 1999, with its 1.25 billion people but a GDP of just $3,800 per capita (PPP), China became the second largest economy in the world after the US when measuring in PPP.

-In 1997, the Communist Party issued a policy upgrading the party's view of the private economy from a "supplement to the state-owned economy" to an important component of the socialist market economy."
+In 1997, the CCP issued a policy upgrading the party's view of the private economy from a "supplement to the state-owned economy" to an important component of the socialist market economy."

 The 1997 Asian financial crisis affected China at the margin, mainly through decreased foreign direct investment and a sharp drop in the growth of its exports.
 China's nonconvertible capital account and its foreign exchange controls were decisive in limiting the impacts of the crisis.
 China declined to devalue its own currency, a decision which was well-regarded by the international community.
 China also contributed $4 billion to neighboring countries via a combination of bilateral bailouts and contributing to IMF bailout packages.